-Chronicle in Børsen: Google’s new AI search engine will change the way we search
+Chronicle in Børsen: Google’s new AI search engine will change the way we search.

 Christian Doeleman-Lassen, Director of Digital Marketing Strategy, IIH Nordic